awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_PyTorch.md

 TornasoleHook is the entry point for Tornasole into your program.
 Some key parameters to consider when creating the TornasoleHook are the following:

 - `outdir`: This represents the path to which the outputs of tornasole will be written to.
-This can be a local path or an S3 prefix of the form s3://bucket_name/prefix.
+Note that for Sagemaker, you always need to specify the out_dir as `/opt/ml/output/tensors`.
+In the future, we will make this the default in Sagemaker environments.
 - `save_config`: This is an object of [SaveConfig](#saveconfig).
 The SaveConfig allows user to specify when the tensors are to be stored.
 User can choose to specify the number of steps or the intervals of steps when the tensors will be stored.
 - `include_collections`: This represents the [collections](#collection) to be saved.
 Each collection can have its own SaveConfig item.